tammet/gkc/README.md

 * `strategy_file_name` is a json-syntax file for giving options and strategies to gkc.
 See and use the example files `unit.txt`, `neg.txt`, `runs.txt` in the `Examples` folder.

+GKC can parse and prepare a large axiom file into a shared memory database to perform quick independent queries upon this pre-built base.
+The memory database can be dumped to a disk for quick loading later.

 For all options of running gkc, including the shared memory database usage, see

     ./gkc -help